 "MIL-STD-1913 (Picatinny) grooves are .206″ wide and have a center-to-center width of .394".
 The placement of these grooves has to be consistent in order for it to be a true 'Picatinny' MIL-STD system.
 Weaver systems have a .180" width of recoil groove and are not necessarily consistent in a center-to-center measurement from one groove to the next." - Brownells

 The spacing between the slots also differs significantly.
-On Picatinny rails, the distance between the slot centers is exactly 10.01 mm, which corresponds to a standardized measurement.
-In contrast, Weaver rails have no fixed spacing – the placement of the slots varies by manufacturer.
+For Picatinny rails, the distance between the slot centers is exactly 10.01 mm, which corresponds to a standardized measurement.
+Weaver rails, on the other hand, have no fixed spacing – the placement of the slots varies by manufacturer.

 In addition to these dimensions, the design of the profile also plays a role in functionality and stability.